Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Bridesmaids:

 Early Brides and Bridesmaids wore similar dresses to confuse evil spirits.
-[Bridesmaids and groomsmen—The tradition of having both bridesmaids and ushers present during a ceremony derives from the Roman law that mandated there be ten witnesses present at the ceremony for the purpose of fooling the evil spirits who were believed to cause mischief.
-The bridesmaids and groomsmen would be dressed in clothing matching identical to the bride and groom, thus keeping the evil spirits from figuring out who was actually getting married.]
+[Bridesmaids and groomsmen—The tradition of having both bridesmaids and ushers present during a ceremony derives from a Roman law.
+It mandated that there was to be ten witnesses present at the ceremony for the purpose of fooling the evil spirits who were believed to cause mischief.
+The bridesmaids and groomsmen would be dressed in clothing matching identical to the bride and groom.
+This was to keep the evil spirits from figuring out who was actually getting married.

 The Brides Placement to the Left:

-[When a bridegroom secured his bride and prepared to marry her, she was placed to his left in order to protect her, leaving his right hand free for swordplay if need be.]
+[When a bridegroom secured his bride and prepared to marry her, she was placed to his left in order to protect her.
+This left his right hand free for swordplay if need be.]

 Bridal Shower:

-[When a father did not approve of his daughter's marriage, some of the local townspeople would come together and give the bride an assortment of household items to be used as a dowry.]
+[When a father did not approve of his daughter’s marriage, some of the local townspeople would come together.
+They would give the bride an assortment of household items to be used as a dowry.]

 Bridal Veil:

-[It is speculated that the tradition of wearing a veil came from one of two possibilities: it is a throw-back to the time when the groom would throw a blanket over the head of the woman of his choice when her captured her and carted her off, or when marriages were arranged, the bride's face would be covered until the ceremony was complete, so it would be too late for the groom to run off if he didn't like the look of his bride.]
+[It is speculated that the tradition of wearing a veil came from one of two possibilities.
+It is a throw-back to the time when the groom would throw a blanket over the head of the woman of his choice.
+When he captured her and carted her off, or when marriages were arranged, the bride’s face would be covered until the ceremony was complete.
+That way it would be too late for the groom to run off if he didn’t like the look of his bride.]

 Carrying the Bride over the Threshold: